What we learned from the 2nd week of the Kyle Rittenhouse homicide trial

 A verdict is expected next week.
 Several legal experts contacted by NPR differed on the expected outcome, but most thought Rittenhouse is likely to be acquitted on the most serious charges.

 "It feels like the case is very, very close.
-And in very close cases, the defendant should win," said Steven Wright, a law professor at the University of Wisconsin in Madison.
+And in very close cases, the defendant should win," said Steven Wright, a law professor at the University of Wisconsin-Madison.

 "I'd be shocked if there's convictions on all the counts here," said Julius Kim, a Milwaukee-based criminal defense attorney who once worked as a prosecutor.
 "I wouldn't be surprised if he got acquitted of all, quite honestly."